slopezeng/gol2/README.md

 	Move the camera with 'wasd'.

-To build the solution define a PYTHON_ROOT environment variable and point it to the python used by Visual Studion, e.g. in:
+To build the solution define a PYTHON_ROOT environment variable and point it to the python used by Visual Studio, e.g. in:
 		C:\Program Files (x86)\Microsoft Visual Studio\2019\Preview\Common7\IDE\Extensions\Microsoft\Python\Miniconda\Miniconda3-x64

 The python environment within the solution must have the following modules installed: